nidhivijayan/ANG-transcriptome/README.md

 For comaprison between assemblies, 5 ANGs, 2 from Nyholm and 3 from Pankey were assembled and compared.
 Similarly 5 LOs were assembled separately and compared.
 This was done due to time constraints.

 ### 5.1 Bowtie2
-We examined the read composition of the assemblies using Bowtie2 to assess if the reads were properly paired.
+I examined the read composition of the assemblies using Bowtie2 to assess if the reads were properly paired.

-We first build the index of the combined fasta file"
+I first build the index of the combined fasta file"
 ```ruby
 bowtie2-build trinity_combined_denovo.fasta trinity_combined_denovo.fasta
 ```